 Volcanos in Saint Vincent and the GrenadinesWith 1 volcanos in Saint Vincent and the Grenadines there have been a total of 4 significant eruptions over the past 300 years.
 Over 1,700 people were killed.
 The worst volcanic eruption in terms of deaths, destroyed houses and financial damages happened on 05/07/1902 with the eruption of "Soufriere St. Vincent".
 Here, 1680 people died.

-All 1 volcanos in Saint Vincent and the Grenadines are still considered as active.
+All two volcanos in Saint Vincent and the Grenadines are still considered as active.

 › The most severe natural disasters worldwide